Alya Sometimes Hides Her Feelings in Russian: Student Council

-Alisa is a beautiful and talented first-year student who is popular for her looks and cold attitude.
+Alya is a beautiful and talented first-year student who is known for her looks and cold attitude.
 She was born to a Russian father and a Japanese mother.
-She occasionally makes remarks in Russian, which confuse her teacher and her classmates.
-Though she is popular and attracts the attention of many boys and girls at school, because of her cold demeanour, Alisa does not have many friends and is not very experienced at social interaction, though that slowly changes the more she spends time with her classmate Masachika.
-She disapproves of Masachika's lack of motivation, but at the same time, she seems to be in love with him, and constantly flirts with him in Russian.
-She is Maria's younger sister.
-She spent part of her life in Vladivostok, where she had difficulties making friends.
+She occasionally makes remarks in Russian, which confuses her teacher and classmates.
+Though many students envy her because of her cold demeanor, Alya does not have many friends and is not very experienced at social interaction.
+That slowly changes the more she spends time with her classmate Masachika.
+She disapproves of Masachika's lack of motivation, but at the same time, she is in love with him, and constantly flirts with him in Russian.
+She is Masha's younger sister.
+She spent her childhood in Vladivostok, Russia, where she had difficulties making friends.
 She is the Student Council Treasurer, and is running to be the next Student Council President, with Masachika as her running mate.

-Her cold attitude could be rooted to her experiences in Vladivostok.
-One time, when she was doing a project work with her groupmates, she realized that her groupmates were too lazy to start working early.
-Her groupmates, however, then quarrelled with Alisa since she was working too hard.
+Her cold attitude could be rooted to her experiences in Vladivostok when during one time, her groupmates were too lazy to work on a project.
+Her groupmates, however, then quarrelled with Alya since she was working too hard.
 The project work later came as a failure, so she decided to work hard on her own and avoid working with others, leading to her cold attitude.

 She likes to eat sweet food, and is afraid of eating spicy food.